RedHatInsights/insights-loggers-ruby/README.md

 ## Dependencies

-Logging service inherits from `ManageIQ::Loggers::Container` class and thanks to that `manageiq-loggers` is required dependency.
+Standard error logger inherits from `ManageIQ::Loggers::Container` class and thanks to that `manageiq-loggers` is required dependency.

 Usage other loggers is possible also from `manageiq-loggers` gem.